Updated on November 17th, 2020 by Bob Ciura

 More information can be found in the Sure Analysis Research Database, which ranks stocks based upon the combination of their dividend yield, earnings-per-share growth potential and valuation changes to compute total returns.

 This article will rank the top alcohol stocks by forecast total returns for the next five years.

 The top alcohol stocks are listed here, according to annual expected returns over the next five years.
 Stocks are ranked in order of expected returns, from lowest to highest.

 - Molson Coors (TAP)

 Alcohol Stock #6: Brown-Forman (BF-B)

 Brown-Forman has an impressive history of dividend growth.
 The company has paid a dividend to shareholders for 75 consecutive years.
 It has increased its dividend for over 30 years in a row.
-It is a Dividend Aristocrat, an exclusive group of 64 high-quality stocks with at least 25 consecutive years of dividend growth.
+It is a Dividend Aristocrat thanks to its long dividend history.

 Brown-Forman’s long dividend growth history is due to its strong brands and recession resiliency.
 It has a large product portfolio, which is focused on whiskey, vodka, and tequila.
 Its most famous brand is its flagship Jack Daniel’s.
 Other popular brands include Herradura, Woodford Reserve, El Jimador, and Finlandia.